nigeljohnson73/neoclock/README.md

 You can solder the USB socket onto any ground/+5V you can find, and there are pads on the back of the PI under the USB power socket for this if you like.

 ## Software setup
 You can use the Raspberry PI Imager and install Raspberry PI OS LITE (32-BIT).
 You should also attach it to your network and log in via SSH.
-The fact you're looking at Github indicates that I don't need to go into too much detail here.
+You're looking at GitHub so I'm assuming that I don't need to go into too much detail here.

 Once you have your Raspberry Pi on the network of your choice, you can run the setup as follows:

     curl https://raw.githubusercontent.com/nigeljohnson73/neoclock/main/setup.sh | sh

-You should then reboot and all will be well in the world.
-(Once I've finsihed the config)
+Reboot and all will be well in the world.

 ## What's going on
 The PI will power up and run the Python clock in the background.
 It uses your local WiFi to get time and all that jazz.